-There are a whole range of different ways to claim HMRC charity Gift Aid.
-Here are the rules and guidance for the ones most likely to apply to you.
+There are a whole range of different ways to claim Gift Aid.
+Here are the HMRC rules and guidance for the ones most likely to apply to you.

 See below for the Gift Aid Small Donations Scheme (GASDS) and companies claiming Gift Aid.

-Complete the 30 min online health checks for Income and Finance & Resources to make sure you're maximising your Gift Aid claims and to find all the many other charity tax reliefs you could be claiming, with links to the guidance to claim everything you're entitled to.
+Complete the 30 min online health checks for Income and Finance & Resources to make sure you're maximising your Gift Aid by claiming all the different types of Gift Aid your charity is entitled to and to find all the many other charity tax reliefs you could be claiming, with links to the guidance to claim everything you're entitled to.
+Run Tax Reliefs in the query system, once you've completed the 8 questionnaires.

 Plus, use Funding Finder, to find a huge range of grants and Help Finder to find lots of free fundraising support and companies that donations.